 Pop-ups, however, are not the key way to increase user engagement with your website – your content is.
 Showing pieces that are related to what your visitors are currently reading will make them spend more time on a website and explore.

-With this WordPress blog plugin, you can hand pick related posts or let the plugin automatically choose them for you, customize the way your related posts are displayed, and rest assured your site will continue to load quickly thanks to the built-in caching feature.
+With this WordPress blog plugin, you can hand pick related posts or let the plugin automatically choose them for you.
+There’s also an option to customize the way your related posts are displayed.
+And rest assured that your site will continue to load quickly thanks to the

 And the best part of this, besides the fact you can get people reading more content and becoming loyal followers, is that the longer people stick around in your site, the better your search rankings will be (because user engagement is an important ranking factor for Google).

 Improving your blog search rankings is one of the pillars of the audience growth because it increases the blog visibility.